Flowinger/Flowinger.github.io/_posts/2014-3-3-Hello-World.md

 - Analyze transit systems of other cities, like San Francisco, which are also covered by CUPS

 In conclusion, I would say we worked really well as a team and provided CUPS an interesting use case.
+To end this week, I am trying to further improve my pandas skills, so I started to work on a data set about airline traffic at the San Francisco Airport to put the things I learned to use.

 Best,